Have you ever heard of a company called Apple? You might say, what kind of an idiotic question is that?

 Of course, anybody who is anybody has not only heard of Apple but also owns an Apple product – iPhone, iPad, iPod, etc.

-There may be several MP3 players.
+There are several MP3 players.
 But an Apple iPod is an Apple iPod.
 And once you get hooked on to one Apple product, you go on to the next and the next and so on.

 You actually buy into a brand.
-And the constant bombardment of TV Adverts only goes to emphasize the brand image.
+And the constant bombardment of TV Adverts only goes to emphasise the brand image.